AxisCommunications/acap-sdk-tools/ansible-training/README.md

 ├── playbooks
 │   └── deploy.yaml
 ├── ansible.cfg
+├── README.md
-└── README.md
+└── Dockerfile
 ```

 - **inventory/group_vars/vars.yaml** - Defines the variables used by the playbook.
 - **inventory/inventory_aws_ec2.yaml** - Defines the dynamic inventory used by the playbook.
 - **playbooks/deploy.yaml** - The main playbook that deploys the instance and trains.
 - **ansible.cfg** - A configuration file for Ansible.
+- **Dockerfile** - The file necessary to build a Docker container to run Ansible.

 ## Quicksteps

-If this is the first time you are using AWS or Ansible:
+### Initial configuration

+The steps defined below are to obtain the correct configuration to connect to AWS and allow the Ansible playbook to access it.
+It might be that, if this is not your first time using AWS or Ansible, some of these steps will not be necessary.

 1. Create an IAM user group with *AmazonEC2FullAccess* policies.
 You can do that in the AWS Console by searching for the *IAM* service, clicking *User groups* in the left pane and then *Create group*.
 2. Create an IAM user associated with the IAM user group and download the credentials.
 You can do that in the AWS Console by searching for the *IAM* service, clicking *Users* in the left pane and then *Add users*.
 The Ansible playbook expects this user to be named as your computer user `$USER`.
 It is important that you choose *Access key - Programmatic access* for the credentials type.
 That way you'll have access through the CLI.